Nutrition therapy for Hodgkin lymphoma

 For a period of time following the transplant, your dietitian may recommend a neutropenic diet.
 Diet restrictions may include avoiding raw/undercooked foods (e.g., meats, seafood, eggs, vegetables or unpeeled fruits) or unpasteurized dairy products.

-Also, since Vitamin D is important for Hodgkin lymphoma patients, your dietitian may work with your doctor to have your Vitamin D levels checked and may recommend supplementation with Vitamin D if needed.
+Also, since vitamin D is important for Hodgkin lymphoma patients, your dietitian may work with your doctor to have your vitamin D levels checked and may recommend vitamin D supplements if needed.

 What is nutrition therapy?